VilokMasuti/health/README.md

 🐛 Known Issues
 The file upload field currently only displays the file name and does not handle file uploads beyond that.
-🚧 Future Improvements
-Add form validation for file types and sizes.
-Enhance the file upload feature to allow previewing files.
-Add a backend API for persistent data storage.
-Implement search and filter functionalities for the summary records.
-🤝 Contributing
-Contributions are welcome!
-Please follow the standard GitHub flow:

 Fork the repository.
 Create a new feature branch (git checkout -b feature-name).